tnebooks/10th-science/content.en/docs/genetics/_index.md

 **2. Gene or point mutation**
 Gene mutation is the changes occurring in nucleotide sequence of a gene.
 It involves substitution, deletion, insertion or inversion of a single or more than one nitrogenous base.
 Gene alteration results i   n abnormal protein formation in an organism.

+> **DO YOU KNOW?**
+> Sickle cell anaemia is caused by the mutation of a single gene.
+Alteration in the gene brings a change in the structure of the protein part of haemoglobin molecule.
+Due to the change in the protein molecule, the red blood cell (RBC) that carries the haemoglobin is sickle shaped.
 ---

 ## Points to Remember